Skip to main content

 Use the DELETE endpoint to clear all triggers at a given scope.

-DELETE creates a new version with an empty trigger list and sets the status to deleted.
+DELETE creates a new version with an empty trigger list.
 The version number is incremented, not reset.

 curl --request DELETE \